aosabook/500lines/functionalDB/chapter.md

 If you were to ask an archaeologist to design a database, what would the requirements look like? its a fair guess to assume that it would look a lot like an *excavation site:*

-* All the data is found and catalogued at the site
+* All the data is found and cataloged at the site
 * Artefacts found at the same layer are from the same period
 * Going deeper means going back in time
 * Going deeper in a specific place mean looking at the state of that place at older times

-* Each artefact may have pieces of information attached that are originated from different periods
+* Each artefact may have pieces of information attached, these pieces of information may originate from different periods.

-* An artefact may have different attributes at different times

-    * The history of these values is recorded by the catalog

-    * e.g., a wall may have roman symbols drawn on it at on one layer, and in a lower layer there may be greek symbols.
+	* For example, a wall may have roman symbols drawn on it at on one layer, and in a lower layer there may be greek symbols.
 Both these observations are recorded

-Another way to explain this way of thinking is using the schematic visualization as found in  Figure 1, where:
+Another way to explain this way of thinking is using the exemplary schematic visualization in  Figure 1, where:

-* The entire circle is the database
+* The entire circle is the excavation site
 * Each ring is a layer (here numbered from 0 to 4)

-* Each slice is an entity (entity Ids are ‘a’ through ‘e’)
+* Each slice is an artefect (entity Ids are ‘a’ through ‘e’

-* Each entity has a ‘color’ attribute (white means no update was made)
+* Each artefect has a ‘color’ attribute (white means no update was made)
 * Black arrows point from an attributed updated value to the attribute previous value (e.g., from c.color @t2 to c.color @t0)
 * Light blue arrows are arbitrary relationships between entities (e.g., from ‘b’ to ‘d’

  ![image alt text](image_0.png)

 Figure 1

+When translating the archaeology terms to CS language, we'd get that:
+* An excavation site is a database
+* An artefact is an entity
+* Each entity may have several attributes
+	* The set of attributes may change throughout time
+* Each attribute, at a given time, has a specific value
+	* The value may change throughout time

 This may look very different than the kinds of databases you are used to working with.
 This design is sometimes referred to as "functional database", since it uses ideas from the domain of functional programming.
 The rest of the chapter describes how to implement such a database.